Drassil/git-wiki-theme/index.md

 * History, revision comparison and everything you need from a wiki platform.
 * You can edit your pages with the standard git editor, prose.io (integrated) or any kind of editor you prefer.
 * Non-existent wiki page links are "[red](wiki/red.md)"
+* Component system with hooks that allows you to totally customize your wiki UI.

 You can fork/copy the master branch now and start your wiki in just 1 minute.